opulo-inc/viagrid/README.md

 Viagrid is a PCB template that allows for rapid PCB prototyping with 2-layer boards and factory-made vias.
 The blank boards have a standardized array of vias already in them; you just select which net they're connected to by cutting out the front and back layers of your board.

+> [!NOTE]
+> Viagrid is still in development and is constantly evolving!
+If you wish to start creating PCBs based on the viagrid template(s), visit the #viagrid channel in the [Discord](https://discordapp.com/invite/TCwy6De) and ask for the latest version of the template!

 ## Table of Contents
 [File Prep](#file-prep)<br>
 [Design](#design)<br>